hapax/hapax.github.io/assets/chuzenji.md

 is unsure, shuffles behind a curtain to then re-emerge and face me with exaggerated formality over the counter.
-Between her broken English and my broken Japanese, a room is booked; I tramp upstairs and leave my backpack.
+Between her broken English and my broken Japanese, a room is booked; I tramp upstairs and deposit my backpack.
 Just as I am about to leave, a toddler appears by himself on the counter, and smiling hugely, hands me a random set of keys.
-The woman emerges from some other part of the house to retrieve him, apologises profusely, but does not, I notice, suppress a smile of her own.
+The woman emerges from some other part of the house to retrieve him, and apologises profusely, but does not, I notice, entirely suppress a smile of her own.
 Disorder is the condition for life as well as death.

 #### The lesser shrine<a id="sec-2" name="sec-2"></a>